-How we entwine RE with our Hempland school values
+How RE links with our school values

 ||Children learn that not everyone has the same religious or spiritual beliefs.
 Learning about what different people believe helps our children to understand and respect all cultures and religions.

 ||Children have the opportunity to meet people from different religions.
 They explore religious artefacts and learn about religious and non-religious world views in a variety of ways.
 For example, through art, music and drama as well as through discussion.

 ||Our teaching of RE helps build young people’s understanding and appreciation of different beliefs, practices and religions and how these relate to the modern world.
 It promotes spiritual, moral, social and cultural development and enables our children to flourish as citizens in a pluralistic and global community.

 ||Children are given the opportunity to ask questions, enquire and reflect on religious and non-religious world views.
 They learn that people have different cultures, beliefs and opinions and that this is respected and accepted by everyone within our school.